 Marketing should also test consent in the real world.
 Use a clean browser profile.
 Click Decline.
 Verify that ad pixels, third-party tags, and marketing automation do not activate for that session or user.
 Repeat with Global Privacy Control turned on.
 Document the results.
 A regulator will expect you to prove the controls work, as required by regulation, not just show screenshots of the banner.

+Contracts with ad tech, agencies, analytics firms, and data processors need specific clauses.
+They should limit use to the business purpose you define, ban onward sale or sharing, require deletion or suppression after an opt-out, and prevent combining your data with other sources unless you have approved it.
 The law also contemplates audits.
 Give yourself a right to review.
 Ask for evidence that the vendor honors opt-out signals and deletes data on request.
 If a partner cannot meet these obligations, treat them as a third party rather than a service provider, and adjust your flows and notices accordingly.
+Enforcement shows that “trusting the industry framework” is not enough.
+Healthline believed its partners followed a standard privacy code, but the lack of contract terms and proof became part of the problem.
+Write it down, test it, and keep the receipts.

 Logs are your insurance.
 Keep a record of every opt-out, preference change, and consent event for at least two years.
 Store the date, the mechanism used, and the assets or cookies affected.
 If you are ever asked how you handled a specific request, you can answer with facts, not guesses.
+Timing matters too.
+When someone opts out, the sale or sharing needs to stop without delay.
+Set up automations that push suppression to ad platforms quickly.
+If you use nightly batch jobs, make that window explicit in your policy and shorten it where you can.
+A simple internal dashboard helps.
+Track the number of opt-out requests processed, average time to enact suppression across channels, percentage of pages with working “Do Not Sell or Share” links, and GPC detection rates.
+Treat these like delivery metrics, not just compliance stats.

 Your designers and growth marketers will appreciate concrete guardrails.
 Share this list and build it into your design system.